 - Not approved for RV use

 The weight capacity is 60 pounds per bike, which accommodates most bike frames and styles.
-CURRENT is a versatile rack that fits most 1.25 and 2-inch hitch receivers.
-It also fits most tires up to 5 inches wide, so you can transport fat e-bikes without hesitation.
-There’s enough room for 20 to 29-inch wheels.
+This one fits most 1.25″ and 2″ hitch receivers.
+It also fits most tires up to 5″ wide, so you can transport fat e-bikes without hesitation.
+There’s enough room for 20″ to 29″ wheels.
 Several cyclists have transported e-bikes with fenders without any issues.

 A ratcheting frame hook secures your bikes into place to eliminate wobbling and excess movement as you’re driving.
 Adjustable straps hold the front and rear wheels securely in place so the bike doesn’t move around unexpectedly.

 Swagman CURRENT takes just minutes to assemble and doesn’t require extra tools for the job.
 Once it’s in place, you can simply tilt it down to access the trunk.
 You can fold the rack against your vehicle for convenient storage once you’ve reached your destination.

 9. Best for Heavy e-Bikes: Hollywood Racks Sport RiderPros:

 - Rack folds flat when not in use

 - Doesn't come with a loading ramp

 Safely transport up to two heavy fat bikes with tires up to 5 inches wide on the Hollywood Racks Sport Rider hitch rack.
 It’s designed exclusively for 2″ hitches.

 Hollywood Racks has been around since the 1970s and is known for making durable racks that accommodate most bikes.
 This fat tire carrier is one of the company’s most recent additions, along with an RV Rider for RVs.